Botanical name Ackama paniculata

 For quite a number of years I walked past these trunks, not knowing what they were, I recognised the young plants, but not what they became.
 This is some new growth.

 This is as close as I could get to the flowers, quite dense in places, just a long way up.
-They do belong to the Ackama paniculata, not the other tree appearing in the photo.
+They do belong to the Ackama paniculata, not to the branch from another tree appearing in the photo.

-Ackama paniculata has quite a corky feeling trunk.
+Ackama paniculata bark has quite a corky feel.